Chillyzz/Ontology-and-knowledge-base-construction/Concepts/Number_Theory.md

 4. SinglyEvenNumber: A singly even number is a number that is divisible by 2 but not by 4.
     Example: 6 is a singly even number because \( 6 \div 2 = 3 \) but \( 6 \div 4 \) is not an integer.

 5. Predecessor: A predecessor is a number that comes immediately before another number in a sequence.
-For any integer \( n \), the predecessor is \( n-1 \).
+For any integer \( n \), the predecessor is \( n-1 \). (涉及语义理解)
     Example: The predecessor of 5 is 4.

-6. Successor: The successor of a number is the number that comes immediately after it in a given sequence, often obtained by adding one to it.
+6. Successor: The successor of a number is the number that comes immediately after it in a given sequence, often obtained by adding one to it. (涉及语义理解)
     Example: The successor of 7 is 8.

-7. Reciprocal: The reciprocal of a number is 1 divided by that number.
-It's the multiplicative inverse of the number.
-   Example: The reciprocal of 5 is \( \frac{1}{5} \).

-8. Remainder: The remainder is the amount left over after division when one number does not evenly divide into another.
+8. Remainder: The remainder is the amount left over after division when one number does not evenly divide into another.  (考虑建模成算子)
    Example: When dividing 10 by 3, the remainder is 1.

-## Primes
+### Primes

 1. Twin_Primes: Pairs of prime numbers that have a difference of two.
    **Example:** \( (3, 5) \) and \( (11, 13) \) are twin primes.